 A Company Built By Influencers

 Founded in 2010 by Katie Rosen Kitchens, Daniel Broukhim, and Mike Broukhim, FabFitFun began as an online magazine and daily newsletter.
 The company found traction producing beauty, fashion, fitness, and wellness content, and grew a loyal newsletter following in partnership with Guiliana Rancic.
-(Michael credits much of the brand’s DNA to the, well, influence Guiliana had as the company’s first influencer partner.)
+(Michael credits much of the brand’s DNA to the, well, influence Guiliana had as the company’s first influencer partnership.)
 Even so, after two years the founders came to a conclusion shared by many media outlets at that time: they needed to evolve to survive.

 The team decided to experiment with a new e-commerce model.
 Noting the growing market for curated subscription boxes, they planned their own: a quarterly offering of full-size products, catered to a general audience.
 The idea grew out of their experience running a media company — notably, the free perks that came with it.
 “Brands would send us products for editorial review and provide us with VIP gift bags at media events,” Daniel recalls.
 “Nobody was replicating that experience — of getting to try all these amazing products — for public consumption.
 We thought we could deliver that experience for our audience.”